Andy Ngo: Unmasked

 During the week of January 10, 2021, the online pre-sale of Ngo's first book, Unmasked: Inside Antifa's Radical Plan to Destroy Democracy, was met with a small group of protestors who demonstrated outside the flagship Powell's Books in Portland, Oregon.
 The bookseller, which offered the book for sale online, chose not to promote Unmasked or physically stock it in their stores.
 The book became "one of the most popular political titles on Amazon before its release."
 Upon release, Unmasked became an Amazon bestseller.
 For the week of February 14, 2021 Unmasked was listed as the top national bestseller in hardcover nonfiction by Publishers Weekly and appeared as number three on The New York Times Best Seller list for nonfiction.

-In the Los Angeles Times, Alexander Nazaryan reviewed Unmasked as a "supremely dishonest new book on the left-wing anti-fascist movement known as antifa".
+In the Los Angeles Times, journalist Alexander Nazaryan described Unmasked as a "... supremely dishonest new book on the left-wing anti-fascist movement known as antifa".
 According to Nazaryan, Ngo wrote that his parents' immigration from Vietnam led him to describe his book as "a letter of gratitude to the nation" that made them welcome, as against the leftists who, he claims, wish to destroy it.
 "As an immigrant from a communist country", Nazaryan wrote, "I understand the sentiment.
 As a journalist, however, I must point out that he is churning out the very kind [of] propaganda that keeps authoritarians in power."
 Kirkus Reviews described Unmasked as "a book that belongs in any QAnon subscriber's collection."
 Writing for The Oregonian, Shane Dixon Kavanaugh stated that Unmasked contained "serious omissions, errors and false equivalencies that have alarmed an array of academics and intelligence officials who track extremist movements."

 In March 2021, Winston Marshall, banjoist and founding member of the British folk rock band Mumford & Sons, posted on Twitter to Ngo, "Finally had the time to read your important book.
 You're a brave man."
 His post led to online criticism, and several days later Marshall deleted the tweet, apologized for it, and stated that he was temporarily leaving the band "to examine my blindspots."
 In June, Marshall left Mumford & Sons permanently and recanted his apology, saying that it "participates in the lie that [the extremism documented in the book] does not exist, or worse, is a force for good."

-In May 2021, while Ngo was in Portland to cover the one-year anniversary demonstrations for a follow up chapter to Unmasked, Ngo said he was recognized in disguise and then chased down by a group of five to ten demonstrators who attempted to unmask him before assaulting him.
+In May 2021, while Ngo was in Portland to cover the one-year anniversary demonstrations for a follow-up chapter to Unmasked, Ngo said he was recognized in disguise and then chased down by a group of five to ten demonstrators who attempted to unmask him before assaulting him.
 Ngo said that he was tackled and punched by demonstrators in black bloc before he fled into The Nines hotel.
 Ngo frequently uploads protesters' personal information, including mugshots, to social media: some protesters have said this results in harassment and death threats, leading them to view Ngo as a threat.